 Greek yogurt is different from conventional yogurt in that it contains double the protein and a lot fewer carbs.

 Cabbage is a wonderfully dynamic and healthy vegetable to include in your diet.
 It's high in fiber and many other nutrients.
 It can be chopped and tossed in salad, steamed, added to stir fry and used in place of bread wraps.
 To learn more about it's health benefits visit http://www.whfoods.com/genpage.php?tname=foodspice&dbid=19.

 Rich in fiber and other nutrients, dried fruits such as raisins, prunes and apricots are a great source of the blood-pressure lowering mineral potassium.
 Eat them alone or tossed in a salad!

 Try a new leafy green: bokchoy

 Bok choy is also known as Chinese leafy cabbage.
 It is extremely low in calories

-It’s the season to take advantage of this all-star vegetable.
+It’s the time to take advantage of this season’s star vegetable: butternut squash.

 It’s fall, a new season—time to be greeted by the crisp early morning fall weather.
 Fall also means soup season!